FALL FLOAT ON THE FLINT

 ON SITE REGISTRATION AT

-You may choose to drop your boat at our initial launch site prior to registering at Rocky Bend Flint River Retreat.
-Please note that after dropping your boat at out initial launch site, you will then have your vehicle parked at Rocky Bend Flint River Retreat for the remainder of the weekend.
-On Monday morning, Oct.
-7, prior to launching on our final day, we will shuttle vehicles to final take out site at Flint River Heights Road so that your vehicle will be waiting to load your boat and head home.
-Overnight security will be provided for the boats located at our launch/take out sites.
+On Sunday morning, Oct.
+11, prior to launching on our final day, we will shuttle vehicles to final take out site at Flint River Heights Road so that your vehicle will be waiting to load your boat and head home.

 Directions to Rocky Bend Flint River Retreat, 2909 Newton Highway, Newton, GA 39870